lengfeld/aminilog/README.md

 files from the git repository into your app's project, e.g. into a folder called `external/aminilog`.

+If you don't want to do it manually, you can use one of my other projects.
+See [subpatch](https://subpatch.net).
+The command to integrate the aminilog sources into your repository would be

+    $ subpatch add https://github.com/lengfeld/aminilog.git external/aminilog

 Then add the library to your cmake build, by adding the line

     add_subdirectory(../../external/aminilog aminilog)